future-wd/hugo-responsive-images/readme.md

 "target" "_blank"
 "rel" "noopener noreferrer"
 "link" "https://gohugo.io"
-"figureClass" "figure-img img-fluid"
+"figure_class" "figure-img img-fluid"
-"figureCaptionClass" "figure-caption"
+"figcaption_class" "figure-caption"
-"figureTitleH" 4
+"figcaption_title_h" 4

 # placeholder options

-"placeholder" "lqip" # set to lqip, dominant, [file_name] or false "lqipDivFactor" 5 # smallest image in srcset is divided by this number for LQIP size "lqipBlurAmount" 5 # amount of gaussian blur to apply to LQIP "gifDivFactor" 10 # dominant/gif file is resized to this division factor (of smallest image in srcset)
+"placeholder" "lqip" # set to lqip, dominant, [file_name] or false "lqip_div_factor" 5 # smallest image in srcset is divided by this number for LQIP size "lqip_blur_amount" 5 # amount of gaussian blur to apply to LQIP "gif_div_factor" 10 # dominant/gif file is resized to this division factor (of smallest image in srcset)

-# hugo image processing options - if setting at a site level, its recommended to use hugos native image config
+# hugo image processing options - its recommended to use [hugo\'s native image config](https://gohugo.io/content-management/image-processing/#imaging-configuration) unless you want to only set for this module.

 "quality" 75
 "rotate" 0
-"resampleFilter" "box"
+"resample_filter" "box"
 "hint" "photo"
 "anchor" "smart"
 ``